Our 'all,' according to the Bible, is to be devoted to God and to be with God, because of 'all' the goodness that comes with it.

 What brought me back to seek God was misery, suffering, and emptiness.
 I sought God for help and God was there, again.
 God was, has been, and still is there.
 God never left nor leaves.
 I just chase after other things.
 My mind thinks of something and instead of redirecting it toward God's goodness I let my mind continue to focus upon something else.
 Redirection is a necessary responsibility.

 Redirecting my thinking can be as simple as sitting in meditation to contemplate God's goodness.
-Since I have experienced confession, repentance, restoration of relationships, and have helped others, I experienced spiritual results of love, mercy, humility, forgiveness, compassion, and peace.
+Since I have experienced confession, repentance, restoration of relationships, and have helped others, I witnessed spiritual results of love, mercy, humility, forgiveness, compassion, and peace.
 With that experience I can now imagine the spiritual sense of God's grace and what restoration feels like.
 First I had to clean up my inward condition of fear, resentment, dishonesty, and self-seeking, in order to experience a deeper sense of God's faith, truth, and love.
-Still, if I do not continue to spiritually connect with others through grace I can develop emptiness and loneliness.
+Still, if I do not continue to spiritually connect with others through grace, I can develop inwardly emptiness and loneliness.
 Each day connecting with others with sincere truth (connect heart to heart, spirit to spirit) and being together can condition the soul and grow the kingdom of God.

 Repeatedly seeking God with heart, mind, and soul can bring fulfillment, peace, and joy.
 Repeatedly seeking self-gratification can bring fleeting sense of euphoria, followed by a harmed heart, mind, spirit, and hurt loved ones.
 It has helped me to convince myself to step toward the suffering for Godly good that can feed my soul, help me sleep, be at peace, and improve my relationships.
 It helps to know the consequences of my choices.